kevinkarnani/Decisions-Of-The-Damned/README.md

 Decisions of The Damned is a Text-Based Adventure Game that includes a branching narrative, a combat system, a morality system, and an inventory system.
 * It was coded by: Kevin Karnani and Mark Melkumyan.
 * The story was written by: Joey Hermann and Cort Williams.
+* The story was converted into a CSV by: Humaid Mustajab

 ## Table of contents
 * [Installation](#Installation)